jhu-ep-coursera/restaurant-server/README.md

 git push heroku master
 ```

 At this point Heroku is looking at the contents of the repository you pushed to it and once it realizes that it's a Ruby on Rails application (based on the directory structure and some other obvious signs), it gladly DEPLOYS the application for you somewhere in the cloud _under the domain name you chose before_.
+You should see a lot of `remote` logs scroll by as Heroku deploys your application.

 We are not finished yet, but if you go to http://YOUR-CHOSEN-SUBDOMAIN.herokuapp.com/menu_items.json, you should at least see an "Internal Server Error" with a 500 code.
 The reason you would be seeing an error at this point is because the application is trying to retrieve data from a database which has not been set up as of yet.